itwurl/BoneDoc/README.md

 cmake --build .
 ```

-To run BoneDoc and perform analysis locally, two arguments are required: mesh file path and landmark file path.
+To run BoneDoc and perform analysis locally, two arguments are required: path to mesh file (vtk format) and path to landmark file (csv format).

 ```
 ./BoneDoc <mesh-file-path> <landmark-file-path>